ranbureand/sitefolio/_projects/sempiternity-2.markdown

     %}
 </div>

-The **logo**/**favicon** of the site resembles a circular, indeterminate **progress indicator**: what better way to represent the concept of *sempiternity*, that is none other than existence within time but infinitely into the future?
+The **logo**/**favicon** of the site resembles a circular, indeterminate **progress indicator**: what better way to represent the concept of *sempiternity*, which is none other than existence within time but infinitely into the future?

 The same concept is reinforced through the **background color** of the page, which hue is cyclically rotated over time according to the hour of the day.